MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 **Figure 28.
 Fault Management Job Complex Query Key Entities**

-To send a request the Buyer/Client uses the `createFaultManagementJobComplexQuery` operation from the API.
-The snippet below presents an example of a Create Fault Management Job Complex Query request.
+To send a request the Buyer/Client uses the `faultManagementJobComplexQuery` operation from the API.
+The snippet below presents an example of a Fault Management Job Complex Query request.
 It filters for `FaultManagementJob` objects that:

 - have granularity set to 1 minute
 - run on a schedule with the recurring frequency set to every full hour
 - are in a `scheduled` state

-**`Fault Management Job Complex Query` Create Request**
+**`Fault Management Job Complex Query` Request**

 ```json
 {